-8 Ways to Improve Your Colocation Data Center Security
+8 Effective Ways to Enhance Your Colocation Data Center Security

 When an enterprise chooses to locate its data center infrastructure at your colocation facility, this is a vote of confidence that shouldn’t be taken lightly.
 Colocation data center owners should consider how they can enhance their digital and physical security measures to attract new tenants and help all their tenants enjoy peace of mind that their data is well protected.